prr123/acme/README.md

 ### PrintChallenge
 prints an acme challenge object

-## acmeDnsTest
-programs that tested part of the Dns Challenge

 ## Other

 ### csrTpl.yaml
 yaml file template for the generation of ssl certificates.

-dns provider is limited to cloudflare initially.
+Dns providers are limited to cloudflare initially.